tk-notes/lucas-meier-blog/content/posts/2022/04/explaining-yaos-garbled-circuits/index.md

 # Conclusion

-I found this scheme so compelling when I first read about it a month or so ago that I felt compelled to [implement it](https://github.com/cronokirby/yao-gc);
+I found this scheme so compelling when I first read about it a month or so ago that I had to [implement it](https://github.com/cronokirby/yao-gc);
 it was only natural that I'd end up writing about it too.

-There are probably 100 explanations of Yao's Garbled Circuits out there, given that it's one of the earliest MPC protocols, and spawned an entire paradigm of protocols.
+There are probably 100 explanations of Yao's Garbled Circuits out there, given that it's one of the earliest MPC schemes, and spawned an entire paradigm of protocols.
 Another explanation I like is in the [Pragmatic MPC book](https://securecomputation.org/), which has a lot of great material beyond just this scheme.